-To date, Walmart has also closed 115 of its 4,000 stores in Latin America and is engaging in deliberate, albeit slow, growth in Africa.
+Walmart is engaging in deliberate, albeit slow, growth in Africa.
 In international markets outside the United States, consumers have proven fiercely loyal to local brands, independent retail sellers, and local markets that are as much about social connections as consuming.

 Foreign retailers in emerging markets create a different consuming culture.
 However, even if African consumers embrace goods from other countries, Walmart/Massmart will have to compete with other international retailers such as France's Carrefour, which is making inroads to Africa's retail market.